 For over 35 years, Dr. William Dempsey has delivered quality healthcare in Northeast PA.
 In his current role, Dr. Dempsey cares for adults and children, and in October, oversaw The Wright Center for Primary Care Clarks Summit’s expansion into providing pediatric services.
-Dr. Dempsey works hand in hand with The Wright Center’s new Pediatrician, Certified Registered Nurse Practitioner and many medical residents to provide comprehensive healthcare services in the Clarks Summit area.
+Dr. Dempsey works hand in hand with The Wright Center’s new Pediatrician, Certified Registered Nurse Practitioner and many medical residents to provide comprehensive healthcare services in the Clarks Summit area where he has helped lots of people recover from cocaine side effects and addictions.
 In a quick interview with Dr. Dempsey, we had the opportunity to get to know him a little bit better.
 Here’s what we learned:

 B.S., Biology, University of Scranton